Skip to content

 • community sport and active recreation sector to collectively develop strategies that focus on the enhancement of skills to increase participant confidence and retention.

-Case Study: Moreland City Council Active Women and Girls Strategy
+Case Study: Merri-bek City Council Active Women and Girls Strategy

-In 2009, Moreland City Council began research and consultation to identify the key challenges in the provision of sport, leisure and active recreation for women and girls within the municipality.
+In 2009, Moreland City Council (now named Merri-bek City Council) began research and consultation to identify the key challenges in the provision of sport, leisure and active recreation for women and girls within the municipality.
 The review identified several issues:

 • serious lack of female competition and teams

-• only 8 per cent of participants accessing council’s sports grounds were female
+• only 8% of participants accessing council’s sports grounds were female

 • lack of development pathways for girls in sport